 Respect your publishers, work with them, and eventually you’ll see your content featured on their site.

-Note that this guide doesn’t tell you exactly how to find the right publishers or make the request to feature your content; if you’re interested in more information, be sure to check out our comprehensive guide to link building.
+Note that this guide doesn’t tell you exactly how to find the right publishers or make the request seem valuable to the other party to feature your content; if you’re interested in more information, be sure to check out our comprehensive beginner’s guide to link building.

 Content promotion and syndication